ygrek/sqlgg/overview.md

 * distinguish predicates and expressions (research)
 * choose better names for some common cases (WHERE id = ? etc)
 * fix line numbers in error output
-* resolve conflics in grammar, check precedences
+* resolve conflicts in grammar, check precedences
-* type-inferrer is too primitive
+* type-inference is too primitive
 * detect statements on single tables and group the corresponding generated code in one class
 * check names (functions and bindings) for uniqueness
 * support/test other SQL engines